 If your mail goes to spam and you don’t want this anymore, here are three essentials:

 Who are we sending our emails to?
 If you are careful about who you are sending messages to and how you have obtained your recipients’ email addresses, you won’t be wondering for a minute of your time, “Why are my emails going into recipients’ spam folders?”

 So, if you want your messages delivered, who should you send them to?
 Those who permit to email them.
 Use onsite fill-in forms to gather email addresses.
 Better still, set up double opt-in offers to get not only the leads’ personal information but also subscription confirmation.

 “For the Who aspect of email deliverability, it is also crucial how you maintain that email list afterward,” explains Mike.
 “It is important because of how ESPs are judging whether to accept your mail or not.”

 👉 Here is how email service providers are working now.
 First of all, ESPs use Artificial Intelligence and Machine Learning to ensure delivery optimization and protect users from spam.
 In particular, ESPs try to recognize patterns in email sending from each sender: Commonalities, differences, sharing the same sender domain and the same sender email address, and so on.

 “Even if you use a different domain and sender name but the same copy template in all your sends, ESPs will see patterns in the template and accumulate that mail together,” says Mike.
 “If after that ESPs identify that your engagement rate is quite low and your recipients aren’t actually engaged with your messaging, the email marked as spam might become the new normal.”

-Now ESPs are observing patterns in senders’ behavior and use data to decide which emails should be going to spam.
-For example, you’re warming up a new inbox and an ESP lets your messages get through to a subset of your recipients.
-Then the provider is observing how your recipients are responding to your emails:
+Now ESPs observe patterns in senders’ behavior and use data to decide which emails should get into spam.
+For example, you’re warming up a new inbox, and an ESP lets your messages get through to a subset of your recipients.
+Then the provider observes 👀 how your recipients are responding to your emails:

 - Do they put it in the spam folder?